 - Remember that odd-shaped rooms increase the cost of construction if you do choose a custom-built home.
 The more corners involved, the higher the price.
 Not to mention the financial outlay for design professionals, whose efforts could tack on an additional 10%-17%.

 - New construction does have its perks.
-Not only can you put your personal touch on construction, your home will generally have only the features you request, so you won’t be paying for something you might not necessarily want or need (finished basement, hardwood floors, kitchen island, etc.)
+Not only can you put your personal touch on construction, but your home will also generally have only the features you request, so you won’t be paying for something you might not necessarily want or need (finished basement, hardwood floors, kitchen island, etc.)

 - New construction tends to include the most energy-efficient systems, saving you money on utilities.
 In fact, homes built after the year 2000 consume an average of 21% less energy to heat than older homes.
 Plus, their systems are usually covered by a warranty in case anything malfunctions.

 - In new construction, major systems (heating, air-conditioning etc.) and roofs may not need to be replaced for a decade or two.
 Not so with older homes; with an average age of 36 years, these older homes contain furnaces, hot water heaters, windows and appliances that may be worn, defective or simply outdated.
 Replacements can run several thousand dollars apiece.

 - Mature landscaping gives homes curb appeal (and big, shady trees can diminish the costs of air-conditioning) but it comes at a price.
 New construction often is delivered devoid of established plantings.
 Adding trees, bushes and flowers can run thousands of dollars and may still take years to achieve the look you desire.

 - Consider appreciation.
 With pre-existing homes, the neighborhoods usually have a history and reputation, so you can predict growth in home value.
 With new, possibly gentrified neighborhoods, appreciation has yet to be proven.